 How To Do Resistance Band Bicep Curls (Single Arm Concentration Curls)

 Start in a half kneeling position, left knee on the mat with toes of left foot tucked under and right foot on the mat.
 Bring your right foot out towards your right side and loop the resistance band around the arch of your right foot and your right hand.

 Slightly hinge forward at the hips and press your right elbow into the inside of your right thigh.
 Then curl your right palm up towards your right shoulder.
 Performing a single arm concentration curl.

 Control the tension on the band as you lower your right hand back down to the starting position.

-Stay on the right arm for the entire 40 seconds.
+Stay on the right arm for the timed interval.
 Switch sides for the second set.